-Unified Modeling Language, that is, UML is in simple words, a general-purpose modeling language.
-The main objective of UML is visualizing the way a system is designed in a standard way.
+Unified Modeling Language that is, UML, is, in simple words, a general-purpose modeling language.
+The main objective of UML is to visualize the way a system is designed in a standard way.
 It is also very much the same as blueprints that are being used in other fields of engineering as well.
 It is not a programming language, but rather it is a visual language.
 UML Component diagrams are used to only demonstrate the behavior as well as the structure of a system.
 UML helps system architects, businessmen and also software engineers in modeling, design as well as analysis.
-The OMG, that is, Object Management Group adopted UML as the standard back in 1997.
-Since then it is been managed by them.
-After that, in 2005 ISO published UML as an approved standard.
+The OMG, that is, Object Management Group, adopted UML as the standard back in 1997.
+Since then, it has been managed by them.
+After that, in 2005, ISO published UML as an approved standard.
 UML has been revised and reviewed round the years periodically.
 Further, we’ll discuss component diagrams.

 What is Component Diagram in UML?

-- UML Component diagrams are basically used in modeling the aspects that are physical of object-oriented systems used in visualizing and documenting systems that are component-bases and it is also used for the construction of executable systems with the help of forward and reverse engineering.
-Component diagrams are basically diagrams of the class focusing on components of a system is often used for modeling of the static implementation view of the system.
+- UML Component diagrams are basically used in modeling the aspects that are physical of object-oriented systems used in visualizing and documenting systems that are component-bases, and it is also used for the construction of executable systems with the help of forward and reverse engineering.
+Component diagrams are basically diagrams of the class focusing on components of a system that are often used to model the system’s static implementation view.

 - The sole and important purpose of a component diagram in UML is to demonstrate the relationship between various components in the system.
 If we talk about UML 2.0, the word “component” is defined as a module of classes that represents systems or subsystems that are independent having the ability to interface with the rest of the system.

-- Although component diagrams in UML might appear to be complicated at first sight, however, they are quite invaluable when it comes to building our system.
+- Although component diagrams in UML might appear to be complicated at first sight, they are quite invaluable when building our system.